MayroseLab/MayroseLab/New_labmates/Welcome to the Lab.md

 Welcome to the Mayrose lab!

-**If you don't have TAU cluster user** please open one by asking from HPC and lifegurde to open a new user.
-Ask to navigate your home directory under the lab directory (/groups/itay_mayrose).
-Make sure that both your .bashrc and .xauthority files are also re-directed to your new user's root.
+**If you don't have TAU cluster user** please request one from the HPC and lifeguard personnel.
+Ask them to create a new user for you and ensure that your home directory is set to /groups/itay_mayrose within the lab directory.
+Additionally, make sure that both your .bashrc and .xauthority files are redirected to your new user's root.

-**For all users** Ask for permetion to powerlogin and power9login, and to itay mayrose queues.
+**For all users** seek permission to access powerlogin, power9login, and the Itay Mayrose queues.